feast-dev/feast/docs/getting-started/architecture-and-components/batch-materialization-engine.md

 If the built-in engines are not sufficient, you can create your own custom materialization engine.
 Please see [this guide](../../how-to-guides/creating-a-custom-materialization-engine.md) for more details.

-Please see [feature\_store.yaml](../../reference/feature-repository/feature-store-yaml.md#overview) for configuring providers.
+Please see [feature\_store.yaml](../../reference/feature-repository/feature-store-yaml.md#overview) for configuring engines.